abz-conf/abz-conf.github.io/.github/src/content/site/2027/Calls.md

 ### Submission Process

-Papers will be submitted via EasyChair.
-Workshops and tutorial proposals should be submitted directly to [alcino@di.uminho.pt](mailto:alcino@di.uminho.pt).
+Papers, along with workshop and tutorial proposals, will be submitted via EasyChair.

 Authors should consult [Springer Authors Guidelines](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) and use their proceedings templates.
 Springer encourages authors to include their [ORCIDs](https://www.springer.com/gp/authors-editors/orcid) in their papers.
 Authors should also check [Springer Authors Code of Conduct](https://www.springernature.com/gp/authors/book-authors-code-of-conduct)